 How to make the best virtual choir recording

-You can give your members something to look forward to, and incentivize them with a knock-out online choral concert that will surprise and remind your singers how good they sound together!
+Choir members can create recordings of their singing performances without having to physically be together in a big venue.
+An online choir recording can be something to look forward to, and choir leaders can incentivize members with a knock-out online choral concert that will surprise and remind your singers how good they sound together!

-In March this year, choir leaders and music-makers worldwide – like many others – had their lives turned upside-down.
+In March 2020, choir leaders and music-makers worldwide – like many others – had their lives turned upside-down.
 School music teachers, choir directors and all sorts of ensembles were thrown into the world of remote teaching and virtual music-making.

 One choir leader bemoaned, “Zoom has killed singing!”